CJREID/ST127/README.md

 ### Figures
 1. Figure 1.
 Summary of geography and sources of collection
 2. Figure 2.
 Core gene maximum-likelihood phylogenetic tree with metadata (Legends manually edited for publication)
 3. Figure 3.
+Summary of clusters, sources and pUTI89-like plasmid carriage.
+4. Figure 4.
 Heatmap of low SNP distances between human and companion animal isolates
-4. Figure 4. pUTI89 heatmap visualisation (Exported in 2 parts; manually edited for publication)
+5. Figure 5. pUTI89 heatmap visualisation (Exported in 2 parts; manually edited for publication)
-5. Figure 5.
+6. Figure 6.
 Comparison of antimicrobial resistance gene carriage in relation to pUTI89 and intI1 carriage

 ### Supplementary
 #### Tables
 1. Table S1.
 Metadata, accession numbers and gene screening results for 299 ST127 isolates used in this study
 2. Table S2.
-Integron co-carriage data; summary of assembly contigs containing the intI1 gene in conjunction with ARGs!
+Integron co-carriage data; summary of assembly contigs containing the intI1 gene in conjunction with ARGs

 #### Figures
 1. Fig S1.
 Presence/absence of ARGs mapped to core gene phylogeny
 2. Fig S2.
 Presence/absence of VAGs mapped to core gene phylogeny
 3. Fig S3.
-Presence/absence of ARGs mapped to core gene phylogeny
+Presence/absence of plasmid-associated genes mapped to core gene phylogeny
-4. Fig S4.
-Visualisation of pUTI89 distribution by BAP clusters and isolation sources